 Spend an afternoon in Southern California’s largest and oldest independent bookstore.
 After browsing the shelves, stop in The 1894, a wine bar where you can order literary-themed cocktails, craft beer or wine.
 The bookstore is open Monday-Saturday 10am-9pm and Sunday 10am-7pm.

-Visit Nearby Cities
+Visit Nearby LA Neighborhoods

 Silver Lake – a trendy area that has a lot of popular restaurants like Pine and Crane for Tawainese and Bacari for scenic outdoor Mediterranean-style tapas.
 Walk around the Silver Lake Reservoir, which provides a clean and tranquil getaway from the hustle and bustle of Sunset Boulevard.